KarimWohler/CSV_To_SQL_Project/README.md

 - results outputed:
 	- Time taken to complete the read and writing of the data in the csv
-	- The number of employee values entered into the table
+	- The number of employees entered into the SQL table
-	- The number of duplicates in the table.
+	- The number of duplicates not entered.